andompesta/ComE/README.md

 The implementation is base on Python 3.6.1 and Cython 0.25

-The core algorithm is only written in Cython, so we provide a miniconda environment file to run our code.
+The core algorithm is written in Cython, so we provide a miniconda environment file to run our code.

+## Conda Environment BICE

+To create the BICE conda environment from env.yml, run `conda env create -f env.yml` and activate with `conda activate BICE`.

+More details on conda environments here: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file

 ## GMM => BGMM progress: